fhchl/dynax/paper.md

 `Dynax`'s main features include:

-- Parameters estimation of nonlinear systems: fitting of both continuous and discrete-time systems to data via the prediction-error method, including multiple experiments, multiple shooting, estimation of parameter covariances, and box-constraints on parameter values.
+- Parameters estimation of nonlinear systems: fitting of both continuous and discrete-time systems to data via the prediction-error method [@ljung2002prediction], fitting to multiple experiments simultaneously, fitting via multiple shooting , estimation of parameter covariances, and box-constraints on parameter values.
 - Automatic input-output linearization: computing of feedback laws for both continuous-time input-affine systems and general discrete-time systems with well-defined relative degrees that allow tracking of linear reference outputs.
 - Parameter estimation of linear or linearized ODEs via matching of frequency-responses: this is helpful for obtaining good starting guesses for the identification of the nonlinear identification.